The story of a teen girl’s struggle with Avoidant/Restrictive Food Intake Disorder and how love helps her on the road to recovery.

 And as Pea’s life starts going down into the ditch while she develops an unhealthy fixation on her boyfriend (which is portrayed as being a positive thing), the narrative does increasingly less to improve the book.
 It could’ve been a great method to show the spiral that Pea was headed down and the terrible ways that her ARFID morphed into anxiety and depression, but it ended up not taking that opportunity.
 With nothing to provide clarity, the plot completely unraveled and felt all over the place.

-Not to mention the supporting cast, Pea herself, and the boyfriend, all of which were half-baked at best.
+Not to mention the supporting cast, Pea herself, and the boyfriend, all of which was half-baked at best.
 If I had to guess why the characters in this book are as screwy as they are, I’d say it has to do with that the entire book feels like it’s written by someone speculating about someone else.
 I understand that Elliot’s daughter lives with ARFID.
 What I’m saying is that you can watch a war happen, see grief, be there for every hospital visit, and still not a clue as to what those people are actually going through.
 And that’s just the eating disorder, not even considering teenage life.
 That’s where we get the situation with the “perfect” boyfriend, the terrible representation of Pea’s relationship with her parents, the equally bad portrayal of her life with her brother, the weird hatred of popular people, and everything else.